EVS Class 3 NCERT Solutions, Chapter-7: Saying without Speaking

 - Children need to understand that communicating with differently-abled persons is important because they too can express their emotions by signs and actions.

-- Different emotions experienced by us like sadness, joy, anger, and fear are also mentioned, along with the fact that dance is also a form of expressing our feelings.
+- Different emotions experienced by us like sadness, joy, anger, and fear are also mentioned in Class 3 EVS Chapter 7, along with the fact that dance is also a form of expressing our feelings.

 The NCERT textbook (Looking Around) questions are answered in a simple and engaging manner.
 We also have related ‘Learning Concepts’, and interactive worksheets with solutions.
 Our ‘Learning Beyond’ segment caters to all the probable questions that the child might think out of curiosity.